junga-com/bg-atom-pane-navigation/README.md

-# BG Pane Navigation Package
+&lt;# BG Pane Navigation Package

 The principle feature is that it traps the atom window:focus-pane-* navigation commands provided by Atom core and makes them reveal
 (aka open) the Dock in the direction of navigation if that Dock is hidden and there is no pane in that direction to go to.

-This package works to enhance the default keymap but I also suggest below a keymap that I personally use for good, consistent pane navigation.
+This package works to enhance the default keymap but I also suggest a keymap that I personally use that you might want to consider.
+I hold down the alt key and use &lt;arrows>,pgUp,pgDn, and w to navigate to any WorkspaceItem and close it if needed.

 #### Pane and PaneItem Navigation Commands
 In addition to documenting what this package provides, this table serves as a reference for the commands needed to navigate to any